 Natural gas turbines and hydroelectric turbines have a very quick response, and they can ramp up generation when there is a sudden increase in consumption.
 Therefore, these generation technologies are the most common solution to meet peak demand.
 However, hydroelectricity is only viable with certain site conditions, and getting project permits is a challenge due to the initial environmental impact.
 For these reasons, natural gas is the only viable option to meet peak demand in many power grids.

 Variable Electricity Tariffs and Peak Demand Management

 Energy storage systems in buildings are a promising technology: they can be configured to provide power during peak demand hours, decreasing the total load on the grid.
 For example, if 100 buildings with energy storage can cut demand by 25 kW each, the total demand on the grid drops by 2.5 megawatts.
-At the same time, building owners can reduce their power bills by consuming less kilowatt-hours when they are more expensive.
+At the same time, building owners can reduce their power bills by consuming fewer kilowatt-hours when they are more expensive.

 The concept of energy storage is normally associated with batteries, but thermal methods are also viable.
-For example, hot water can be stored for direct use or for space heating with fan coils.
+For example, hot water can be stored for direct use or space heating with fan coils.
 Following a similar approach, chiller plants can be equipped with ice storage tanks, which can be used later for air conditioning.